practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20only%20GraalVM.png)

 For example, with the Scala and Kotlin versions, these programs run faster than the compiled Common Lisp or interpreted C# versions.
-And the Clojure program is now faster than the Python version.
+And the Clojure program is now faster than the (normal) Python version.

 <br/>